deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 CoreDNS is exposed to the external network thanks to the `IngressRoute` objects in the `core/coredns/ingress-route.yml`.

-If this is an unwanted feature (because you are using an another DNS for example), feel free to remove the routes and close the ports in the Traefik extension specification inside `k0sctl.yaml`.
+If this is an unwanted feature (because you are using an other DNS for example), feel free to remove the routes and close the ports in the Traefik extension specification inside `k0sctl.yaml`.

 The files that you should look for are `configmap.yml` and `deployment.yml`.